Sensitivities to feebly interacting particles: public and unified calculations: SensCalc

-Having the grid $(E,\theta,z,\phi)$, the notebook then simulates the FIP decays using its dominant decay channels and calculates the decay acceptance $\epsilon_{\text{dec}}(m,\theta,E,z)$ by averaging over these decays and $\phi$.
+Having the grid $(m,E,\{\theta,z,\phi \}_{\text{inside decay volume}})$, the notebook then simulates the FIP decays using the relevant decay channels and calculates the decay acceptance $\epsilon_{\text{dec}}(m,\theta,E,z)$ by averaging over these decays and $\phi$.
 The averaging over $\phi$ is already possible at this stage since the other quantities that determine the number of events~\eqref{eq:Nevents} do not depend on the azimuthal angle.
-Namely, the differential decay probability $dP_{\text{dec}}/dz$ only depends on $z$ and $\theta$, while the FIP distribution function is typically isotropic in~$\phi$.
+Namely, the differential decay probability $dP_{\text{dec}}/dz$ only depends on $z$ and $\theta$, while the FIP distribution function is typically isotropic in~$\phi$.\footnote{A possible exception is when FIPs are produced non-promptly, i.e., in decays of long-lived particles such as charged kaons.}

 The decay channels implemented for each FIP are listed in Table~\ref{tab:implemented-models-decay}.
-For 3-body decays, the distribution of the decay products is generated taking into account both the phase space and the matrix element of the process.
+By default, all decay channels that have at least two particles that may be reconstructed at the given experiment (it depends on the presence of the calorimeters and other limitations) are included in the computation.
+However, users may select their own list of decay channels.
+For 3-body decays, the distribution of the decay products is generated by taking into account both the phase space and the squared matrix element of the process.
 If the FIP decay products are short-lived, the routine decays them until only metastable particles are left.
 By default, those are $\gamma,e,\mu,K^{0}_{L},\pi^{\pm},K^{\pm}$.
-The decays of particles with many modes (such as $D,B,\tau$) are approximated by some representative decays; for example, for $\tau$ this is a 3-body decay into one charged particle and two neutrinos, while for $D,B$ these are multi-hadronic decays.
+Some representative decays approximate the decays of SM particles with many modes; for example, for $\tau$, this is a 3-body decay into one charged particle and two neutrinos.